Tree-sitter

 For function-like symbols which have arguments, a query can instruct the syntax engine to symbolicate arguments for use in signature help and autocomplete.

 By using the @arguments.target capture, the query marks a node that will be used for building arguments.
-The arguments.query variable then specifies a query path relative to your extension’s Queries/ folder which will be evaluated on the targeted node (and its subtree).
+The arguments.query metadata key then specifies a query path relative to your extension’s Queries/ folder which will be evaluated on the targeted node (and its subtree).

 An example of symbolicating arguments with a TypeScript method definition: